Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-modes.md

 added: "5.3"
 ---

-{{< design-callout-alert >}}
-Color mode mechanism coming from Bootstrap is available from Boosted v5.3.0.

-However, the dark mode is not yet available in the Orange Design System specifications.

-Please use Boosted v5.3.3 to have the dark mode available.
-{{< /design-callout-alert >}}

 {{< callout >}}
 **Try it yourself!** Download the source code and working demo for using Bootstrap with Stylelint, and the color modes from the [twbs/examples repository](https://github.com/twbs/examples/tree/main/color-modes).
 You can also [open the example in StackBlitz](https://stackblitz.com/github/twbs/examples/tree/main/color-modes?file=index.html).
 {{< /callout >}}